OctopusDeploy/blog/blog/2023-05/how-to-measure-mean-time-to-resolve/index.md

 ## What MTTR measures

 MTTR is the mean time to recovery, sometimes called mean time to restore.
 It's the time it takes to get a system operational following a fault.
-It has become a standard measure of software delivery performance as part of the [DORA Metrics](https://octopus.com/devops/metrics/dora-metrics/).
+It's become a standard measure of software delivery performance as part of the [DORA Metrics](https://octopus.com/devops/metrics/dora-metrics/).

-If you perform well against all DORA metrics, you'll have working software sooner, happier employees, and a competitive advantage in your industry.
+When you perform well against all DORA metrics, you have working software sooner, happier employees, and a competitive advantage in your industry.

+### How to calculate MTTR

 To collect *mean* time to recovery, you need to collect the duration of each incident from when it started to when it ended.
 You then sum the durations and divide the total by the number of incidents.

 Some teams calculate the *median* time to recovery by ordering all incidents and selecting the middle value.

 Your software delivery process impacts recovery times, in particular: